 Minutes from the 2-22-2012 Open Forum.
 Minutes from the 2-23-2012 Open Forum.

 March: UFPB Meeting re: Site Selection (3-22-2012 in the SUB)

 2-2-2012: Some photos from Day 2 Open Forum

 February: Business School Tours & Architectural Inspiration

 For inspiration from other cutting edge Colleges of Business as well as unique company spaces, representatives have been researching facilities such as Stanford and Nike, and will be looking at some local business facilities as well.
-Photos can be found here.
+Check out photos of local facilities.

 Video montage of some inspirational university and business spaces:

 As a part of the MSU JJCBE spring retreat, conversations regarding teaching/learning spaces and what the JJCBE hopes to accomplish in the future were discussed.
 A video montage from the retreat can be seen below:

 To Submit Questions/Concerns/Suggestions: Visit the Comma-Q site to submit questions/concerns/suggestions